5 Hidden Dirty Water Risks Every Dog Parent Must Know

 How to avoid Cryptosporidium

-Since it’s difficult to tell if water is infected with this parasite, the best option is to avoid waterways and give your dog only water you know is safe.
+Since it’s difficult to tell if water is contaminated with this parasite, the best option is to avoid waterways and give your dog only water you know is safe.

 Symptoms of cryptosporidium in dogs include: